LancerComet/vue2-jsx-runtime/README.md

 ### Key

-Because `key` has been deprecated in new JSX transform, we have to use `v-bind:key` instead:
+Due to the limitation, we have to use `v-bind:key`:

 ```tsx
 <TransitionGroup>{